orstavik/JoiEvents/docs/4_EventSequence/3_WhatIs_target.md

 To solve this issue of *two* different targets, the native drag'n'drop EventSequence dispatches *two* different sets of events:
 1. The `dragend`, `drag`, `dragend` events targets the dragged element.
 During the drag'n'drop EventSequence, this target remains fixed and immutable from beginning till end.
 2. The `dragenter`, `dragover`, `dragleave`, and `drop` targets different elements, similar to `mouseenter`, `mousemove`, and `mouseleave`.

+## Why event diversity?

+The browser dispatch many and diverse events that often more or less overlap each other.

+ * the `mousemove` event could well be used to extract info about which elements are currently hovered, and which are not.
+Still, the browser dispatches five(!) closely related events: `mousemove`, `mouseenter`, `mouseleave`, `mouseover`, `mouseout`.
+ * The drag'n'drop events `dragenter`, `dragover`, `dragleave`, and `drop` also overlap `mouseenter`, `mousemove`, and `mouseleave` closely.
+One could easily assume that for example `dragenter` and `dragleave` could be implemented using listeners for `dragstart` initiating listeners for `mouseenter` and `mouseleave` instead.

+The reason for this event diversity in the browser is both efficiency and developer ergonomics.
+The cursor does not enter the space of a new element for every `mousemove`.
+Therefore, the events `mouseenter` does not need to be dispatched as often as `mousemove`, triggering the JS event listener more rarely.
+Second, if the same event type was used for all purposes, the beginning of event listeners would quickly fill up with boilerplate if-else-if's.
+As the browser easily and quickly can distinguish between common states, the end code becomes much clearer with diverse event types (such as `mousemove`, `mouseenter`, `mouseleave`) that all essentially reflect the same underlying event (the user moving the mouse a single pixel).

 ## Targets, `bubble` and propagation